AdobeDocs/advertising.en/help/dsp/inventory/on-demand-inventory-publishers-apac.md

 ---
-title: "[!DNL On Demand] Premium Inventory Publishers in Asia Pacific"
+title: '[!DNL On Demand] Premium Inventory Publishers in Asia Pacific'
 description: See the available [!DNL On Demand] premium inventory publishers in the Asia Pacific region.
 feature: DSP On Demand Inventory
-exl-id: dda5f9fb-2efb-475b-9219-dfa6294f3e01
+exl-id: ef23503c-d92b-4809-9082-afeaffe58f8f
 ---
 # [!DNL On Demand] Premium Inventory Publishers in Asia Pacific{#on-demand-inventory-publishers-apac}